1940 Canberra air disaster: Cause

+The account passed on by Wooldridge is contradicted by the findings of the coronial inquest, which recorded that the bodies in the plane were burned beyond recognition and had to be differentiated via the application of body identification techniques.

 Investigations

 The Court of Inquiry into the accident found that it was most likely from the aircraft stalling on its landing approach, resulting in loss of control at a height too low to recover.
 The aircraft crashed into a hill with great force, killing all occupants instantly, then burning fiercely.

 Coronial inquest

 A coronial inquest was conducted by John Goodwin, the chairman of the Australian Capital Territory Advisory Council and the territory's acting coroner.
 He had been a special magistrate since 1930 and was "experienced in coronial duties".
 Goodwin was assisted by Thomas Mills, a representative of the Crown Solicitor's Office.
 Mills advised Goodwin that his jurisdiction was limited to determining the identity of the victims and their cause of death.

 Goodwin's report, issued on 27 August, accepted the identification of the victims made by Duncan Mackellar, the medical superintendent of Canberra Hospital.
 Mackellar was a general practitioner with limited experience in forensic medicine, and faced difficulties in distinguishing between the victims' bodies which had been burned beyond recognition.
 The six civilian passengers were identified with the assistance of Street's private secretary Percy Hayter.
 Thornthwaite was identified by his personal belongings, White by his general's insignia, Street by a signet ring, and Gullett by his dentures; Fairbairn and Elford were identified by previous injuries.
 The four military passengers were identified with the assistance of Group Captain Douglas Wilson, who did not know them personally.
 Wilson used a process of elimination based on the victims' uniforms and positions within the plane.

 Based on Mackellar's evidence, Goodwin concluded "I am of the opinion that the men were killed before the plane was burnt".
 He determined that in each case the "immediate cause of death" was a fractured skull.
 Mackellar had attested that it would be "fairly safe to assume that all ten men were killed when the plane hit the ground".
 This conclusion contradicted initial newspaper reports that the victims had been killed by the post-crash fire.
 There is anecdotal evidence that at least one eyewitness believed there were still people alive after the crash.
 (Note: Jack Butt, a local farmer and former soldier, was one of the first to arrive at the scene of the crash.
 According to Jo Gullett, the son of one of the victims, Butt told him that he had been "prevented from trying to save several men whom he believed were still alive".
 Butt's daughter Edna Byrne recalled that her father had seen men "panicking at the windows".
 However, Butt was never formally interviewed and this account is contradicted by the sworn testimony of several other eyewitnesses.)
 However, no evidence of that nature was brought before the inquest.